 - Optimize product pages to rank for long-tail, high-conversion keywords

-Strategic Content Marketing and Link Building
+Content Marketing and Link Building

 When it comes to content, the picture is similar.
 We wrote a few blog posts that got no traction, and we eventually chose to spend the budget in areas that made more sense for the business.